KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

 - Data is exchange through RFC 4180 compliant csv. https://tools.ietf.org/html/rfc4180
     - Remember to handle open ends and other text that may have commas or quotes!
 - All files are individually compressed using zip compression
+- If the Survey Response dimension file exceeds 2GB decompressed, it should be chunked or partitioned.
+Each chunk should ideally be between 200MB and 2GB.
+Additionally each chunk must be individually compressed and sent as a discrete file.

 ### Person Dim
 A JSON file containing the list of unique people who have participated in the survey.

-If the same person exists in multiple datasets, their ID and content should remain consistent.
+If the same person exists in multiple datasets, their ID should remain consistent.
+Some countries and research may not allow for the identification of a person across multiple datasets.
+In these cases, the ID should be an incrementing number that is consistent between the person dimension and the survey response dimension

 KnowledgeHound has defined several core attributes about a person.
 These attributes are all optional and sit at the root of the person object.
 Additional attributes may be defined in the attributes object.